google/quiver-dart/README.md

 `listsEqual`, `mapsEqual` and `setsEqual` check collections for equality.

+`zip` combines 2 iterables together according to a function.

 `LruMap` is a map that removes the least recently used item when a threshold length is exceeded.